projectara/greybus-spec/source/bridged_phy.rst

 .. _gb_spi_transfer:

-**Greybus SPI gb_spi_transfer descriptor**

-Table :num:`table-spi-transfer-descriptor` defines the Greybus SPI gb_spi_transfer descriptor.
+Table :num:`table-spi-transfer-descriptor` defines the **Greybus SPI gb_spi_transfer descriptor**.
 This describes the configuration of a segment of a SPI transaction.

 .. figtable::